-"What do you have for homework?" is one of the most frequently asked questions in the households of Topeka Collegiate students.
-We realize that the whole philosophy or purpose of giving homework has become a popular topic of discussion for parents of young students.
-The homework that is assigned to the students at Topeka Collegiate has a common philosophy behind it.
-We believe that there is great value in having students practice the skills and concepts that have been taught in their various classes.
+"What do you have for homework?" is one of the most frequently asked questions of newly enrolled families.
+We realize that the philosophy or purpose of giving homework has become a popular topic of discussion for parents of young students.
+At Topeka Collegiate, we believe that there is great value in having students practice the skills and concepts that have been taught in their various classes.

 We also realize that in practicing their work at home, students have an opportunity to share with their parents the material that is being presented by their teachers.
 However, it is not the intention of our homework assignments to have parents become surrogate teachers.
 We certainly do not want our students to become dependent on having their parents explain concepts that were covered in class.
 If confusion reigns during homework time, something has gone wrong in the process of classroom instructions, directions and explanations.
-Please notify your child's teacher of any homework struggles so he or she can assist your child and ensure understanding of the concepts presented.
+Please notify your child's teacher of any homework struggles so they can assist your child and ensure understanding of the concepts presented.